iayushsrivastava/ThunderKart/README.md

 Features
 Intuitive Interface: ThunderKart boasts a user-friendly and visually appealing interface, ensuring an effortless and enjoyable shopping experience.

-Secure Transactions: Your safety is our priority.
-ThunderKart employs encrypted payment gateways to guarantee secure and reliable transactions.

 Extensive Product Catalog: Dive into our diverse product catalog, complete with detailed descriptions, high-quality images, and customer reviews, enabling users to make informed decisions.